bioinfomics-unipd/CONTACT/readme.md

 The first and the second terms are fixed and they represent the Python version and the name of the script, then we have 3 input files in a tabular `txt` format:

 - `checkM_output.txt` is the output of `CheckM` including a series of features for each MAG such as the _genome size_, _number of scaffolds_, _GC content_, _completeness_, _contamination_ etc.;
-- `gtdb_NCBI_conversion.txt` is a tabular file with the Genome Taxonomy Database (gtdb) assignment for each MAG and its conversion to NCBI taxonomy;
+- `gtdb_NCBI_conversion.txt` contains the taxonomic assignment for each MAG from Genome Taxonomy Database (gtdb) and its conversion to NCBI taxonomy;
-- `NCBI_prokaryotes_taxonomy.txt` is a tabular file with information for each isolate in the NCBI database including _genome size_ (column 6), _GC content_ (column 7) and _taxonomy_ from root to species level (column 23);
+- `NCBI_prokaryotes_taxonomy.txt` contains genome characteristics for each prokaryotic isolate deposited in NCBI, including _genome size_ (column 6) and _GC content_ (column 7), and its _taxonomy_ from root to species level (column 23);
 - `taxon` is the taxonomic level defined by the user in order to perform the analysis: it could be chosen among _genus_, _family_ or _species_ in this implementation of the software;
 - `min_number_genomes` is the minimum number of NCBI reference genomes associated with a certain taxonomic level among _genus_, _family_ or _species_ that the user wants to consider to perform the analysis, if not specified it is automatically set to 5.

 ## Output description

-The software generates in the working directory a tabular output (`csv` format) in which each row represents a specific MAG, identified by an ID and associated with its taxonomy (genus, family or species), reported in the second column.
+The software generates in the working directory a tabular output in `csv` format in which each row represents a specific MAG, identified by an ID and associated with its taxonomy (genus, family or species), which is reported in the second column.
 Other features reported in columns are MAG’s completeness, genome size and contamination and both the average and the standard deviation of genome size and GC content of NCBI reference genomes belonging to the same taxonomic group.
-Two additional columns show the distance normalized by the standard deviation between the average genome size of the reference genomes and MAG’s size and the distance between the average GC content and the MAG’s GC content.
+Users can find columns showing the distance (difference in size) normalized by the standard deviation between the average genome size of the reference genomes and MAG’s size and the distance between the average GC content and the MAG’s GC content.
+Two additional columns report the expected genome size for each MAG and the expected missing or exceeding genomic portion.

-The graphical output is saved automatically in the working directory in `pdf` format and it is reporting for each MAG the distance from the average genome size, measured in number of standard deviations, as a function of the MAG’s completeness.
+Two graphical outputs are saved automatically in the working directory in pdf format; one of them is reporting for each MAG the distance from the average genome size, measured in number of standard deviations, as a function of the MAG’s completeness.
 Each dot identifies a specific genome and the distance from 0 represents the number of standard deviations from the average genome size of prokaryotes from NCBI according to a specific taxonomic group.
 Colors identify different levels of contamination.
+The second graph shows the completeness in the y axis as a function of the missing or exceeding genomic portion, which can explain the difference in size between MAGs and the average genome size.